NilPointer-Software/bdfd-wiki/src/bdscript/kick.md

 ```
 $kick
 ```
-> Kicks the user who ran the command.
+Kicks the user who ran the command.

 ### Usage #2
 ```
 $kick[userID;(optional) reason]
 ```
+Kicks the provided user.

 #### Breakdown
-`userID` - The user to kick from the server.
+- `userID` - The user to kick from the server.

-`reason` - The audit-log reason for the kick.
+- `reason` - The audit-log reason for the kick.
 Optional.

 ## Example
 ```